Virginia Mathematics Pathways Initiative (VMPI)

 The Virginia Mathematics Pathways Initiative (VMPI) is a joint initiative among the Virginia Department of Education (VDOE), the State Council of Higher Education for Virginia (SCHEV) and the Virginia Community College System (VCCS).
 The Initiative supports the Profile of a Virginia Graduate by redefining mathematics pathways for students in the Commonwealth to address the knowledge, skills, experiences, and attributes that students must attain to be successful in college and/or the workforce and to be “life ready.”

 Through collaboration with other stakeholders across the Commonwealth, the VMPI state task force will make suggestions for institutional changes that will strengthen the alignment between K-12 and higher education mathematics while ensuring that students are better prepared for college and career success.
-The Virginia Mathematics Pathways Infographic-This is a PDF document. as well as the Virginia Mathematics Pathways Initiative Regional Webinar, provides additional information regarding this initiative.
+These resources can provide additional information regarding the initiative:

 What are the goals and desired outcomes of VMPI?

 - Empower students to be active participants in a quantitative world

 - Encourage students to see themselves as knowers and doers of mathematics

 - Identify K-12 mathematics pathways that support future success